muhannadhamadeh001-code/ESC-Bicycle-Model/equations/ESC_Bicycle_Model_Equations.md

 CG lateral acceleration:
 - a_y = Ux (β̇ + r)

-In many blocks you also use a filtered acceleration:
+I also used a filtered acceleration:
 - a_y,f(s) = (1 / (τ_ay s + 1)) · a_y(s)

 **Use:** Required for the sideslip observer (β̂).